 SSL helps to keep sensitive information like usernames, passwords, credit cards, etc. secure by encrypting the data between the client and the server.
 You need SSL for three reasons: privacy, integrity, and identification.

 An SSL certificate helps a browser verify the identity of a website.
-By using the SSL certificates, the browser can ensure that it is connected to the exact website the user intended to.
-SSL certificates guarantee that you are the legitimate and verified owner of the website.
+When the browser connects to your secure website, the webserver returns a list of SSL certificates to that it’s connected to the exact website the user intended to.
+The browser performs various checks on these SSL certificates.
+Only when all the checks pass the browser will proceed to show the website to the user, as the SSL certificates guaranteed that you are the legitimate and verified owner of the website.

 Needless to say, you should always stay on top of any SSL error messages you or your site visitors may receive errors concerning your website certificate.